NEW: Shooter used steel-core rounds in attack, police officer says

 Holmes did not speak during Monday’s hearing.
 His bushy hair and long beard contrasted with the bright red hair and close-cropped facial hair he sported during previous appearances.

-Security was tight at the hearing.
+Security was tight.
 Spectators had to pass through a metal detector and then were searched again before entering the courtroom.
 At least nine armed officers stood guard inside, some of them scanning the audience packed with reporters and victims’ family members.

 CNN’s Casey Wian and Jim Spellman reported from Colorado; Michael Pearson wrote from Atlanta.
 CNN’s Michael Cary and Greg Botelho also contributed to this report.